 This is the percent of patients prescribed antipsychotic drugs.
 While antipsychotic drugs may be vital to many residents, it is important to make sure these drugs are being used appropriately.
 In limited cases, excessive reliance on these medications may mean a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients prescribed antianxiety drugs.
-These medications are generally used to treat residents experiencing anxiety or depression.
+This indicates the percent of patients who were prescribed antianxiety medications.
+These drugs are generally used to treat patients suffering from anxiety or depression.

 Managing Depression Among Residents

 In Quality Life Services - Chicora, 5.97% of Patients